seba--/hygienic-transformations/README.md

 `src/name/tests`.
 The former contains the implementation of name-fix and the latter contains unit tests for all case studies.

-These are the most important packages in the repository:
+These are the most important folders in the repository:

-* `rascal`: Rascal Eclipse project with the name-fix algorithm and all case studies
 * `input`: Example state machines
 * `output`: Generated state machines
 * `format`: Example format descriptors for the Derric case study